Background

 Driving Experience

 Mercedes says it's made the steering of this second generation GLC Coupe a little sharper than the SUV version to give this sporty-looking variant a small dynamic edge.
 But the difference is slight.
 The engine range is the same as that of the ordinary model, which means it's fully electrified.
 As before, the line-up will mainly sell in 2.0-litre petrol and diesel forms, both units now embellished with mild hybrid tech.
-The GLC 220 d diesel has 194bhp; the GLC 200 petrol has 201bhp; and the GLC 300 petrol uses the same engine to put out 254bhp.
+The GLC 220 d diesel has 197hp; the GLC 300 diesel has 269hp; and the GLC 300 petrol has 258hp.

 Design and Build